DilshanaRanawake/testing-automation/README.md

 - Test **API endpoints** to ensure they return expected results.
 - Perform **UI tests** to automate user interactions on a web application.
 - Set up a **testing environment** using Python and pytest.

+## Technologies Used
+This project uses the following libraries for testing:

+- PyTest – A testing framework for writing unit and integration tests in Python.
+- requests – A library for sending HTTP requests, used for API testing.
+- Selenium – A tool for automating web browsers, used for UI testing.

 ## Project Structure
 ```